DAL-INWK/Design_Fall_2022/README.md

 - [Python](https://www.python.org/) — Programming language for network applications:
   All test software is written in Python, including scripts that run tests that are not available in Batfish.

+## Tests

+There are two categories of tests performed on the lab configuration:

+- Parsing test
+- Batfish test

+### Parsing Tests

+Parsing tests are performed using simple parsing of configuration files to confirm the presence of specific lines of configuration.
+The tests are performed on all labs and they include:

+- SNMP configuration check: Confirms the presence of SNMP community strings, location, and contact lines.
+- SysLog configuration check: Confirms the presence of SysLog server line.
+- Clock configuration check: Confirms the present of time zone settings.

+The test fail if any of these individual tests fail.

+### Batfish Tests

+Batfish is a network configuration analysis tool that guarantees validity and correctness of network configuration by building a model of network behavior based on device configurations.

+Batfish is used to perform simple tests on lab configuration files.
+These tests differ depending on the lab assignment.

+**Labs 1 to 4 checks**

+- Number of Routers: Check of there are five configuration files and each file represents a unique router (no duplicates)
+- Valid Configuration: Ensures that Batfish is able to recognize the vendor's configuration files.
+- Clean Parsing: Checks if there are certain configuration lines that Batfish cannot understand or ignores.
+- Host Properties: Tests if the router's name, the domain name and NTP servers are configured as expected.
+- Undefined References: Tests if there are structures (such as ACL) that are used in the configuration but not defined.
+- Shut Interfaces: Tests if all unused interfaces are shutdown.

+Labs 1-4 checks fail if any of the above tests fail except the configuration and parsing tests.
+The check continues even if some configuration lines are not understood by Batfish.

+**Lab 5 checks**

+Lab 5 checks include all previous checks and three more:

+- Duplicate Router IDs: Checks there are no duplicate BGP router IDs.
+- BGP Compatibility: Checks that there are no incompatible BGP sessions present in the configuration.
+- BGP Unestablished: Checks if there BGP sessions that are compatible but not established.

+Lab 5 checks fail if any of the above tests fail.

 ## Installation

 ### Server Installation